 Participation: Participation in the Music Theatre Production is by audition, and is open to all students regardless of major, and members of the community.
 The rehearsal process occurs mainly in the fall semester, and the production period in the spring semester ending in mid-February.

-Auditions: Fall 2021 Music Theatre Production Auditions will be held August 25–27 at Person Theatre and Ives Hall.
+Auditions: Fall 2023 Music Theatre Production Auditions will be held August 24–25 at Person Theatre.
 Access audition materials and schedule an audition time.

 Past Productions